-- c. the Internal Complaints Procedure of the Member has been exhausted, but the Complainant remains dissatisfied with any observations made, or conditions of full and final settlement offered by such Member; or more than eight weeks have elapsed since the Complainant first made the complaint to the Member in writing.
-If the Member ignores the complaint made or persistently fails to address the complaint, the Complainant may ask the Arbitrator to intervene even if eight weeks have not elapsed;
+- the Internal Complaints Procedure of the Member has been exhausted, but the Complainant remains dissatisfied with any observations made, or conditions of full and final settlement offered by such Member; or more than eight weeks has elapsed since the Complainant first made the complaint to the Member in writing.
+If the Member ignores the complaint made or persistently fails to address the complaint, the Complainant may ask the Arbitrator to intervene even if eight weeks has not elapsed;

 - there is no other relevant independent body for the conciliation, arbitration or adjudication of complaints in relation to the matter; and

 - the Arbitrator feels that it is in his competence to do so; and

 - both the Complainant and the Member so agree;

 - where the amount claimed by the Complainant exceeds the monetary limit defined in the Scheme Rules, the Arbitrator will advise the Complainant of that limit to their jurisdiction and provide the option of discontinuing his consideration or proceeding by agreement to restrict the claim to the award limit.

 The Arbitrator shall not investigate a complaint (or any part of a complaint), or shall discontinue their investigation of a complaint (or any part), if:

 - at any time it appears to the Arbitrator that it is more appropriate for the complaint to be dealt with by a Court or under another independent complaints, conciliation or arbitration procedure;